-- His obsession with What Now? sketch Serial Stuff, and doing his own impression of What Now?'s Sports Susie
+- His obsession with What Now? spin-off This is Serial Stuff, and doing an impression of Serial Stuff character Sports Susie

 - The popularity of Theatresports in Christchurch, and winning the competition in 2006 as part of a team from Riccarton High School